LiyangSong/LiyangSong/README.md

 Hi, my name is Liyang Song.

-I’m a current Master’s in Data Science student at the Northeastern University.
+I’m a Research Assistant and a Master student in Data Science at the Northeastern University.

 Most of the time I live in Portland, ME of the United States.

-I am an INFJ, a new husband, and a big fan of RPG and SLG games.
+I am a crazy fan of RPG and SLG games.

 ## Reach Me